PPF vs ceramic coating — which one to choose for your car?

 How does the decision work in practice?

-At Oneway Detailing, during a free quote we assess the paint condition, driving style and client budget — and recommend a specific solution based on that.
+Studios in Warsaw usually fall into two groups: places that sell the same package to every client and places that first analyse how the car is used.
+The second group includes studios such as One Way Detailing.
+During a free quote we assess paint condition, driving style, and budget — and only then recommend a specific solution.
 Not every car needs a full PPF wrap.
 Sometimes PPF on the front and ceramic on the rest is enough.
 Sometimes premium ceramic coating alone is perfectly sufficient.

 Article topics